wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 *   (1) This Act is mainly about how the property of married couples and civil union couples and couples who have lived in a de facto relationship is to be divided up when they separate or one of them dies.

-    (2) This Act applies differently depending on the length of the marriage between the husband and wife or the civil union between the civil union partners or the de facto relationship between the de facto partners:
+    (2) This Act applies differently depending on the length of the marriage, civil union, or de facto relationship:

     *   (a) in the case of marriages and civil unions, special rules apply to marriages and civil unions of less than 3 years: